anuj8052/FireBase_to_Postgresql_convertor/README.md

 ## Postgresql Setup
 1. Download and Install the Postgresql
 2. Setup All the dependencies
+3. create a new database ex. demo
+4. create an empty table with all the columns present in the Firebase dataset
+5. remember these login details:
+6. Server [localhost]:
+7. Database [postgres]: my_database
+8. Port [5432]: -> mostly will be the same for the local system
+9. Your Username [postgres]: this will also be the same 10 Password for user Postgres:

 ## Setup Virtual Environment
   ## MacBook -> Terminal